 Notifiable.

-Incubation period is 8-14 days.
-Starts with a prodrome of cough, coryza, conjunctivitis and fever lasting 2-6 days.
+Extremely infectious – in a vulnerable population, you can expect 15-20 more cases per index case (R0 number).
+Incubation period is 7-21 days, typically 10-12 days.
+Infectious period is 4 days before to 4 days after onset of rash.
+Starts with a prodrome of cough, coryza, conjunctivitis and fever lasting 2-6 days (peaks at day 4-5).
 Then the rash appears: brick red, maculopapular, starts behind ears, spreads from face on to trunk and then everywhere including palms/soles.
 Discrete spots may then coalesce.
 With time the rash may darken (“stain”) and may desquamate.
 The child is typically irritable – compare other common childhood rashes.

 Koplik’s spots are pathognomic but easily missed as they appear early in the illness, disappearing within a few days of the rash starting.
 They are grey or white spots on the buccal mucosa opposite the 2nd molars.

-Case definition is rash 3+ days, fever, cough, conjunctivitis or coryza plus diagnostic lab result.
-Diagnosis is by throat swab (or urine) for PCR.
+Diagnosis is by oral fluid test else throat swab (or urine) for PCR.
 Send blood for IgG/M too.

 Management

-- Check vulnerable contacts eg unvaccinated, immunosuppressed but also infants and pregnant women.
+- immunosuppressed but also infants and pregnant women.
 There is not an explicit definition for close contact.
 Ideally vaccination should be offered within 3 days.

 - Pregnant vaccinated women should be fine, if in doubt do rapid antibody levels, give HNIG (Human Normal Immunoglobulin, NOT MMR) if necessary, repeat serology at 3/52.